mochajs/mocha/docs/index.md

 description: 'Mocha is a feature-rich JavaScript test framework running on Node.js and in the browser, making asynchronous testing simple and fun.'
 ---

-Mocha is a feature-rich JavaScript test framework running on [Node.js](https://nodejs.org) and in the browser, making asynchronous testing _simple_ and _fun_.
+Mocha is a feature-rich JavaScript test framework running on [Node.js][] and in the browser, making asynchronous testing _simple_ and _fun_.
 Mocha tests run serially, allowing for flexible and accurate reporting, while mapping uncaught exceptions to the correct test cases.
-Hosted on [GitHub](https://github.com/mochajs/mocha).
+Hosted on [GitHub][github-mocha].

 <nav class="badges">
   <a href="https://gitter.im/mochajs/mocha"><img src="/images/join-chat.svg" alt="Gitter"></a>